OpenSecEd/appliedcrypto/README.md

   functions.
 - `bitcoin` contains slides for how to analyse properties and design a system using proper crypto mechanisms.
+- `spuriouslab` contains the instruction for a lab on brute forcing and spurious keys.

 In each directory the files are structured as follows: